giridhar7632/parallaxEffect/README.md

 1) You can use <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/translate">`transform: translate(X,Y);`</a> or <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/translate3d">`transform: translate3d(X,Y,Z);`</a> for creating different effects.
 1) You can also create a parallax on `mousemove` using <a href="https://developer.mozilla.org/en-US/docs/Web/API/UIEvent/pageX">`pageX`</a> and <a href="https://developer.mozilla.org/en-US/docs/Web/API/UIEvent/pageY">`pageY`</a>.

 Make use of creativity and create different parallax effects.
-You can show me on slack as [@giridhar](https://hackclub.slack.com/archives/U013E6KE9UJ/), I'd love to see it!
+Share it with me on slack as [@giridhar](https://hackclub.slack.com/team/U013E6KE9UJ), I'd love to see it!

 ## Inspiration